Chew Magna: 1968 storm

 On 10–11 July 1968 a storm brought heavy rainfall to the Chew valley and Dundry, with 175 mm falling in 18 hours on Chew Stoke, which is double the area's average rainfall for the whole of July.
 This caused flooding to 88 properties in Chew Magna with many being inundated with 8 ft of water.
 The bridge on the road to Dundry was demolished.

 Telephone exchange

 The Chew Magna telephone exchange was manually operated until the 1950s.
 An important number Chew Magna 2 was that of Dr Terrell Hughes: the exchange operators could often locate him in an emergency even if he was away from his home and surgery.
 The manual exchange served most of the Chew valley and even East Dundry.

 Government and politics

 Chew Magna has its own parish council, which has some responsibility for local issues, and is part of the Chew Valley North Ward.
-This is represented by one councillor on the Bath and North East Somerset Unitary Authority, which has wider responsibilities for services such as education, refuse, tourism, etc. The village is a part of the North East Somerset constituency,.
+This is represented by one councillor on the Bath and North East Somerset Unitary Authority, which has wider responsibilities for services such as education, refuse, tourism, etc. The village is a part of the North East Somerset and Hanham constituency,.
 Prior to Brexit in 2020, it was part of the South West England constituency of the European Parliament.